"We Love and Grow Our Students!"

 The Health Room is designed to be an emergency station to care for minor illnesses or injuries that occur at school.
 Injuries or health concerns that occur outside of school should be treated at home or by your health care provider.
 The school nurse cannot diagnose or prescribe treatment.
 This is the responsibility of your family physician or health care provider.

 There are times when a student should remain at home for his/her own welfare and for the protection of others.
 Students who have had a dental procedure requiring sedation and/or anesthetic should not return to school until the anesthetic has completely worn off and the student has full feeling returned to their mouth and tongue.
 Students are at a higher risk for injuring their mouth while it is numb and their pain level cannot be adequately gauged.
 Students who have had a tooth extracted must also remain at home until they are no longer having active bleeding.
 Students with a temperature of 101 or greater must remain home until their temperature has been under 101 for 24 hours without the use of fever reducing medication.
-Students with vomiting or diarrhea must remain at home until they have been symptom free for 12 hours and been able to tolerate a meal.
 For other conditions that would require your student to remain at home please see DHEC’s “School Exclusion List” for students who are in 1st through 12th grade and DHEC’s “Childcare Exclusion List” for students who are in K3, K4, K5, or who are medically fragile.
 These exclusion lists may be located through the district’s web site.

 If a student develops a communicable disease, the parent should notify the school nurse.
 This will allow the nurse to alert the teachers to observe other students for symptoms or to notify appropriate persons if needed.
 Parents should also notify the school nurse of any special health needs.